MDP Playground: An Analysis and Debug Testbed for Reinforcement Learning: Dimensions of Hardness in MDPs

-Further, several additional dimensions exist for continuous control problems.
-For instance, for the task of reaching a target, we have \textit{target radius} \citep[see, e.g.,][]{klink_self_paced_rl}, a measure of the distance from the target within which we consider the target to have been successfully reached; \textit{action range} \citep{kanervisto_action_space_shaping_cog_2020}, a weight penalising actions; and \textit{time unit}, the discretisation of time.
+Finally, an additional dimension of hardness for continuous control problems we describe is \textit{target radius} \shortcite{klink_self_paced_rl} which is a measure of the distance from the target within which we consider the target to have been successfully reached.
+This dimension of hardness is a fairly common use-case in continuous control environments, e.g., in \textit{OpenAI Gym}.
+The \textit{target radius} sets $T = \{ns\mid\|ns - ns_t \|_{2} < \textrm{\textit{target radius}}\}$, where $ns_t$ is the target point.

-We now summarise the dimensions identified above (with the (PO)MDP component they impact in brackets):
+We now summarise the dimensions of hardness identified above (with the (PO)MDP component they directly impact in \textit{MDP Playground} in brackets):

-Only selected dimensions are included here, to aid in understanding and to show use-cases for \textit{MDP playground}.
-Trying to exhaustively identify dimensions has led to a very flexible platform and Appendix~\ref{append_sec:meta_features} lists all the dimensions of MDP Playground.
-We would like to point out that it largely depends on the domain which dimensions are important.
-For instance, in a video game domain, a practitioner may not want to inject any kind of noise into the environment, if their only aim is to obtain high scores, whereas in a domain like robotics adding such noise to a deterministic simulator could be crucial in order to obtain generalisable policies \citep{domain_rand_tobin_iros_17}.
+Only selected dimensions of hardness are included here, to aid in understanding and to show use-cases for \textit{MDP playground}.
+Trying to identify as many dimensions as possible has led to a very flexible platform and Table \ref{tab:default_dimension_values} lists all the dimensions of hardness and important configuration options of \textit{MDP Playground}.
+We would like to point out that what dimensions of hardness are important largely depends on the domain.
+For instance, in a video game domain, a practitioner may not want to inject any kind of noise into the environment, if their only aim is to obtain high scores, whereas in a domain like robotics adding such noise to a deterministic simulator could be crucial in order to obtain generalisable policies \shortcite{domain_rand_tobin_iros_17}.
+To maintain the flexibility of having as many dimensions of hardness as possible and yet keep the platform easy to use, \textit{default} values are set for dimensions that are not configured.
+This effectively \textit{turns off} those dimensions of hardness.

-We now mathematically highlight some of our dimensions of hardness to aid understanding.
-The information state of an agent to compute an optimal policy would need to stack the previous $n+d$ observation and action pairs from the environment where $n$ denotes a \textit{sequence length} and $d$ denotes a \textit{delay}, i.e., a sequence of actions needs to be followed to obtain a reward which may be delayed by a certain number of steps.
-Reward density controls the fraction of elements in $S^n$ that are rewardable.